ForgeRock/ds-operator/README.md

 GOOGLE_CREDENTIALS:      #  google credentials.json format - Update if using GCP cloud storage for DS Backups
 ```

-If you do not wish to use this feature, the operator will create a dummy secret `cloud-storage-credentials`.
-You
+If you do not wish to use this feature, the operator will create a dummy  `cloud-storage-credentials` secret which
-can ignore this secret.
+you can ignore.
 It will be deleted when the custom resource is deleted.

+For GCP, a sample script [create-gcp-creds.sh](hack/create-gcp-creds.sh) is provided that will create a storage bucket and a
+service account that can access that bucket.
+It also creates kubernetes  `cloud-storage-credentials` secret.

 See the annotated resource for more information